Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: Numerical Experiments

 \section{Numerical Experiments}

 We present two numerical examples to demonstrate the effectiveness of the proposed method.
 For both examples, we assume that the systems are unknown and set $Q = I$ when solving for a quadratic Lyapunov function $V_P$, as shown in Section~\ref{sec:stability}.
-Since the Zubov equation is more challenging to solve and yields larger ROA estimates, we focus exclusively on its results.
+Recalling equations \eqref{eq: Lyapunov_dd} and \eqref{eq: zubov_dd}, the Zubov equation is in general more challenging to solve and yields larger ROA estimates.
+Hence we focus exclusively on its results in this section.
 The Lyapunov equation is a simpler case in terms of solving the linear PDE and can be readily computed by simplifying the process, mainly the residual term and the boundary conditions, with the provided code.
 The code is available at \url{https://github.com/RuikunZhou/Unknown_Zubov_Koopman}.